 Yes, because SSMT is nationally accredited and approved by the US Department of Education, students who qualify may receive federal grants and or loans.
 In addition, SSMT makes several other forms of aid available to students, including the SSMT need-based scholarship.

 Yes, in 2015 SSMT became the first dedicated massage therapy school in the US to be accredited by ITEC, an international examination board that offers exams in 45 countries.

 A Massage Therapy License issued by the Florida Department of Health is required to practice massage therapy for compensation in Florida.
 Applicants for licensure must graduate from a Board Approved School and pass a licensing exam.
 Most states have similar education requirements and utilize the same exam.

 The state of Florida requires completion of a massage therapy program of at least 500 hours as a requirement for licensure, as evidence that a candidate has the minimum competency required to practice massage therapy without causing harm.
 At SSMT our goal is not minimum competency, but excellence.
 We aim to graduate people prepared to succeed as professionals, and have crafted a program carefully designed to provide the training necessary for success.

 There is currently a strong need for massage therapists both locally and nationally.
 Employers are concerned that there are not enough LMT’s to meet demand.
-The US Department of Labor Statistics predicts that the job market for massage therapists will continue to grow faster than most jobs through at least 2022.
-In 2015-2016 SSMT had a job placement rate of 89%.
+The US Department of Labor Statistics predicts that the job market for massage therapists will continue to grow much faster than most jobs through at least 2028

 Yes, SSMT offers ongoing placement assistance.
 We have relationships with many employers, who look to SSMT for their staffing needs.